LWFlouisa/Weavercast/_posts/2021-04-11-heresiabasinthemidnightshower.md

 HER ESIABAS IN THE MIDNIGHT SHOWER

-In a withered dress with
+In a withered dress with<br />
-her esiabas, she waltzes
+her esiabas, she waltzes<br />
-in the midnight garden light.
+in the midnight garden light.<br />
-With her straw hat she waltzes in all the midnight hours.
+With her straw hat she waltzes in all the midnight hours.<br />
-Under the midnight hours, midnight sky sprinkles and showers.
+Under the midnight hours, midnight sky sprinkles and showers.<br />
 To think that in all these hours she waltzes in showers.

-In this tired waltz
+In this tired waltz<br />
-she spirals downward into
+she spirals downward into<br />
-the Winter snowfall.
+the Winter snowfall.<br />
-She forgot to break her
+She forgot to break her<br />
 fall, waltzing in the showers.

-In a withered dress with
+In a withered dress with<br />
-her esiabas, she waltzes
+her esiabas, she waltzes<br />
-in the midnight garden light.
+in the midnight garden light.<br />
-With her straw hat she waltzes in all the midnight hours.
+With her straw hat she waltzes in all the midnight hours.<br />
-Under the midnight hours, midnight sky sprinkles and showers.
+Under the midnight hours, midnight sky sprinkles and showers.<br />
 To think that in all these hours she waltzes in showers.

-Many years have been, since there was a midnight shower that wasn't snow.
+Many years have been, since there was<br />
+a midnight shower that wasn't snow.